Privacy Policy

 Contact forms

-When you enter information into a contact form, your details get sent as an email to our mailbox.
+When you enter information into a contact form, your details get sent as an email to our mailbox, or will land on a Google Drive.
 We then manually process it further.
-Usually your contact information is also sent.
+Usually your contact information is sent as well.
+We’ll only use secure industry standard partner services for this.

 Cookies